syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 ## 2018-09-05

 * The `default` namespace now comes with a [LimitRange](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/) that assigns a default CPU and memory request to pods that do not define one explicitly.
+See also [LimitRange](../../02.Documentation/07.kubernetes-limitrange/default.en.md).

 ## 2018-08-22